Mustafa Barghouti: Boycott issue

 Barghouti claimed in 2005 that the PNI did not support a boycott of Israel, while adding that it did call for sanctions against Israel, including "suspension of the EU–Israel accords...; stopping all military co-operation with Israel...; a halt to investment in Israel; [and] cutting off cultural relations at government level."
-Despite this claim, the PNI's website reported in 2012 that the group had "recently launched a new campaign, aiming to boycott Israeli products in West Bank supermarkets."
+In 2012, the PNI's website reported that the group had "recently launched a new campaign, aiming to boycott Israeli products in West Bank supermarkets."
 Barghouti had led a group of protesters at a supermarket in the Atira district of in Ramallah, and said that "Shopkeepers are being great.
 We are convincing them to take away Israeli products and put Palestinian goods [in their place]."

 In a 2012 interview, Barghouti affirmed his support for a multi-prong strategy to end the Israeli occupation of the West Bank.
 "Popular resistance," he said, "is a successful formula because it works both in the case of two states or one.
 In my opinion, the strategic choice before us is made up of four elements: the escalation of popular resistance, the BDS campaign, revamping all domestic and Palestinian economic policies to focus them on reinforcing the people's steadfastness instead of drowning them in debts, taxes and consumerism, rejecting the distinction between Areas A, B and C, and fourthly, national unity."

+Personal life

+Barghouti is married to Rita Giacaman, professor of public health at the Institute of Community and Public Health at Birzeit University.
+His daughter, Dia Barghouti, is a doctoral candidate at the University of London.

+In January 2024, during an interview, TalkTV broadcaster Julia Hartley-Brewer yelled at Barghouti and suggested that he was uncomfortable listening to women speak, leading to over 17,000 complaints to British Office of Communications (Ofcom).
+The incident was the most complained-about United Kingdom program in 2024.
+In response to the incident, during an interview with Nigeria Info, Barghouti addressed Hartley's accusation by pointing to his long history of defending women's rights and accusing Hartley-Brewer of racism.
+Barghouti explained that, "all that she had to do was Google me, or look at [who my wife is], to realize how silly her accusation was.
+Because, ... all my life, I have been one of the biggest advocates ... for women's rights in Palestine and in the Arab World. ...
+My wife is [one of] the most published researchers in Palestine.
+She's a community leader, she founded the community health department in Birzeit University, she's a professor ... and my daughter is a strong advocate of women's rights."
+He added, "I mean, how could [Hartley-Brewer] say that I can not listen to women when I have all these people with me?"

+Barghouti is a distant cousin of Marwan Barghouti, the former Secretary General of Fatah in the West Bank and proponent of the peace process who, in 2002, was imprisoned by Israel for his alleged role in deadly attacks.